wasmCloud/wasmCloud/crates/provider-archive/README.md

 * mips64

 ## Appendix B - Operating System Values
-The following is a list of some of the possible operating systems (_NOTE_ not all of these operating systems may be supported by the waSCC host):
+The following is a list of some of the possible operating systems (_NOTE_ not all of these operating systems may be supported by the wasmCloud host):

 * linux
 * macos